Devographics/Monorepo/README.md

 # Monorepo

+## Shared packages

+To use a shared package in your app:
+- Add a workspace dependency: "@devographics/core-models":"workspace:*"
+- When deploying, configure the host to load the whole monorepo (eg on Vercel)
+- If the shared code is not bundled, eg written in pure TypeScript, include it in the app bundle.
+In Next.js this is done via [next-transpile-modules](https://www.npmjs.com/package/next-transpile-modules) in next.config.js

 ## Run scripts with Just

 [Just](https://github.com/casey/just) is similar to NPM scripts or makefile, but language agnostic, simple and powerful.